marybethmurphy/handbook/_pages/business-units/solutions/public-experience-portfolio.md

 ## Our Mission

-Our mission is to create and organize timely, needed government information and services and make them accessible anytime, anywhere, via the public's channel of choice.
+USAGov’s mission is to make it easier for everyone to find and understand the government services and information they need—anytime, anywhere, any way they want.

 ## Our Channels